Saturday, 15 February 2020

 A Wedding at Dendera (2016)

-Excited children ran about.
-The front ten rows of seats on the right hand side filled early with the senior women, soberly dressed, but with bright headscarves.
+The senior women, soberly dressed, but with bright headscarves, started to fill the front ten rows of seats on the right hand side.
 They were engaged in the serious business finding the seat that properly reflected their status.
 The men were nowhere to be seen.

-A raucous band rattled tambours and blew coarse trumpets.
-The bride and groom were on their way.
-Even the men started to take their seats on the left hand side of the congregation and a curtain was drawn to separate the sexes.
+A raucous band shook the air with tambours and coarse trumpets — the bride and groom were on their way.
+At last, the men started to take their seats on the left hand side of the congregation and a curtain was drawn to separate the sexes.

 The fanfare reaching a crescendo and the bride and groom arrived.
-To the noise of the band, there were now added clapping, whistling and ululation.
+Almost overcoming the noise of the band, there now came clapping, whistling and ululation.
 The groom was a serious looking young man in a western-style white tuxedo.
 The bride wore white, mostly traditional, but with something of the western style of wedding dress.
-I had noticed two shops selling white meringues of wedding dresses on our progress through Egyptian towns.

-It was a hot evening and under the relentless flashing neon and camera lights, the bride fought with a fan to keep cool under her tight white hijab.
+It was a hot evening and under the relentless flashing neon and camera lights, the bride fought to keep cool under her tight white hijab with just a small fan.
 She looked happy and confident as she sat on a throne, where she was subjected to a great deal of sisterly and motherly fussing.
 The groom looked less at ease, possibly impatient.

 No comments: